vault27/Foundation/paloalto.md

 ## DoS Protection

-All DoS protection is about Connections per second:
+- Firewall monitors traffic described in DoS Protection Policy rules or in specified zones

-- After which threshold to ALarm
+- It watches on Connections per second in this traffic
-- After which threshold to Block
+- It increments counters
-- How long to Block
+- After certain configured threshold is reached by counters,  FW alarms ALarm
-- + DoS protection system monitors all specified traffic and increases counters
+- After certain threshold is reached by counters, FW Blocks traffic
-- + After counters reach certain thresholds system sends alerts or block specified traffic
+- It Block for a specified amount of time

 Different types of DoS protection can be configured in different places